 On this particular point, I am afraid that the Senate measure goes even further in the wrong direction.
-So much so, in fact, that it even calls into question whether the United States will be complying with its obligations in the WIPO treaty if it permits not only agents of the US government but also "contractors" and "other per-sons acting at the direction of government officials to engage in acts otherwise pro-bilities but the direction of government officials to engage in acts otherwise prohibited by the Act.
+So much so, in fact, that it even calls into question whether the United States will be complying with its obligations in the WIPO treaty if it permits not only agents of the US government but also "contractors" and "other persons acting at the direction of government officials to engage in acts otherwise prohibited by the Act.
 I am not aware of such a sweeping exception in any other federal statute.
 It goes far beyond the "order public" doctrine in international law that recognizes the special concerns of law enforcement.

 Again, H.R.
 3048 takes a more sensible approach.
-Relying on existing legal doctrines that permit law enforcement officials to engage in acts necessary to investigate crime and protect the public, it creates no new exemption that could undermine existing Fourth Amendment safeguards or even raise questions about compli-ance with the WIPO Treaty.
+Relying on existing legal doctrines that permit law enforcement officials to engage in acts necessary to investigate crime and protect the public, it creates no new exemption that could undermine existing Fourth Amendment safeguards or even raise questions about compliance with the WIPO Treaty.